dwisniewski/ml_playground/README.md

 ### Step 3: (DVC) Handling big files (models, datasets)
 Context: [Documentation](https://dvc.org/)

 Git is not good at handling large files.
 Especially binary files (e.g., ML models) for which diffs don't make sense.
-For this reason we can use `DVC` to store large files outside of git while tracking their versions and changes.
+For this reason, we can use `DVC` to store large files outside of git while tracking their versions and changes.

 [Detailed instructions](https://dvc.org/doc/start/data-management/data-versioning)